 In this regard, on 14 December 2016, the EBA published the first version of the "Guidelines on disclosure requirements under Part Eight of Regulation (EU) 575/2013" (EBA/GL/2016/11), subsequently updated on 4 August 2017.
 These guidelines aim to increase and improve the consistency and comparability of the information to be provided for Pillar 3, requiring, from 31 December 2017, the publication of new tables in the Pillar 3 disclosure, for G-SIBs and O-SIIs banks, specifying their frequency of publication, with detailed information on credit and counterparty risk - including risk mitigation techniques and credit quality - as well as market risk.
-Likewise, these guidelines were also implemented in the proposed draft for the amendment of the CRR (CRR II) published in November 2016 and subject, from July 2018, to inter-institutional negotiations (trialogues) according to the usual approval procedure whose conclusion is expected by the end of the second quarter of 2019.
-As regards the disclosure on encumbered and unencumbered assets, said Guidelines refer to that set out in the EBA/GL/2014/03 Guidelines.
+Likewise, these guidelines were also implemented in the proposed draft for the amendment of the CRR (CRR II) published in November 2016 and subject, from July 2018, to inter-institutional negotiations (trialogues) according to the usual approval procedure, which ended on 7 June 2019 with the publication in the Official Journal of the European Union of Regulation (EU) 2019/876.